 We charge $20 per child. $5 bucks off for the second child from the same household.
 (So two children from the same house would be $35).
 Third child from same household?
 Follow the pattern.
 (Ex: 1 child: $20.
 2 children: $35.
 3 children: $50)

 In the event of financial hardship, we work with families to barter and exchange for services in support of the school.
 In the past, parents have volunteered at the school and donated food in exchange for a deeper discount on the fee.
 This is done on a limited basis and is always agreed upon before hand.

 Pay online by registering here or pay onsite in cash or checks made payable to Orita's Cross Freedom School, LLC

 We do not provide refunds.
 In the event of extreme emergencies, we'll extend a credit for a future session.

 Extended Day Service is not regularly available, however some staff members make themselves available for this for an additional fee.
-Arrangements need to be made with that staff member beforehand.
+Arrangements need to be made requested beforehand.
+Before Care starts at 8am.
+Aftercare ends at 5:30pm.
+Price is $10 for one, $15 for both, per day.
 Email firstname.lastname@example.org to inquire and to be connected with a staff member.

 Check back to this website for updates.
 The best way to stay in the loop is to sign up for our e-newsletter and/or "Like" our page on Facebook.
 (We're also on Twitter and Instagram.
 Search Orita's Cross)